kristiduro31/Embedded-Systems-Project/README.md

 ![SqueezeNet Architecture](images/squeezenet.png)

-Architecture: A compact CNN that replaces standard convolutions with Fire Modules (squeeze 1×1 and expand 1×1/3×3) to reduce parameter count.
-Observed Result: Success (~286,000 Vector Instructions).
+**Architecture**: A compact CNN that replaces standard convolutions with Fire Modules (squeeze 1×1 and expand 1×1/3×3) to reduce parameter count.

+**Observed Result**: Success (~286,000 Vector Instructions).

 The compiler successfully lowered the 1×1 convolutions in the Fire Modules into vector operations.
 Similar to MobileNet, the execution time increase in Vector mode (~100s) compared to Scalar (~8s) confirms that QEMU was actively emulating complex vector instructions.

 ```bash
 # 1. Download & Upgrade